-As this is the main part of your application which will be considered by the reviewing panel, you should ensure that the information is accurate, succinct, clearly laid out and provides sufficient methodological detail.
-The overall amount of information that you can provide at this stage is limited to 3 - 4 pages (dependent on the type/complexity/scale of study proposed).
-(Limit: 3,000 words).
+This section is the main part of your application which will be considered by the reviewing panel.
+You should ensure that the information is accurate, succinct, clearly laid out and provides sufficient methodological detail.
+The overall amount of information that you can provide at this stage is limited to 3,000 words.

-If you are developing a digital health technology or your technology contains a digital component you should consult the NICE Evidence Standards Framework for Digital Health Technologies and the NHS Digital Health Technology Standard describing:
+If you are developing a digital health technology or your technology contains a digital component you should consult the NICE Evidence Standards Framework for Digital Health Technologies and the NHSX Digital Technology Assessment Criteria (DTAC) describing:

 - Evidence for Effectiveness for intended use (EfE)

 - Evidence for Safety, Security, Data Protection, Robustness, Stability, Interoperability, Usability and Accessibility.